-If the unusual appearance of flat fields associated with some color filters is indeed due to excess in-field stray light, then these original flat fields should not be used to correct science images for pixel-to-pixel variations, because this extra light should be removed by subtraction rather than division.
-As a first approach we artificially flattened the flat fields by division by a third-order polynomial surface fitted to the fields.
+In order to correct for this effect, the flat fields have been processed by means of a convolutional algorithm that removes the in-field stray light.
 This technique removes the darkening towards the image edges, but preserves dust specks present on the CCD and horizontal striping.
 We do note, however, that these dust specks may be expected to have moved or disappeared during launch, as has been observed during the FC2 out-of-field stray light test [9].